dkz2r/python-intermediate-tool/episodes/03-class-objects.md

-The `__init__` method is called as soon as the object is created, and we can see that in addition to storing the parameters to their `self` counterparts, there is an additional property called `self._content`.
+The `__init__` method is called as soon as the object is created, and we can see that in addition to storing the parameters to their `self` counterparts, there is an additional property called `self.content`.
 This property is used to store the entire text content of the document.
-We obtain this by calling the `self._read` method, which reads the content from the specified file.
+We obtain this by calling the `self.read` method, which reads the content from the specified file.

 ::: callout